Court urged to end rule that erased Hernandez’s conviction

 Legal experts say the doctrine, rooted in centuries of English law, requires a conviction not be considered final until an appeal can determine whether mistakes were made that deprived the defendant of a fair trial.

-John Thompson, Hernandez’s appellate attorney, told the Supreme Judicial Court there’s nothing wrong with the doctrine and the alternatives floated by Quinn are problematic.
+John Thompson, Hernandez’s appellate attorney, told the Supreme Judicial Court that there’s nothing wrong with the doctrine and that the alternatives floated by Quinn are problematic.

 “The jury’s decision is not the end-all be-all,” Thompson said.
 “It is an opinion arrived at by 12 people followed by a process that is subject to defect.”